tribixbite/awesome/README.md

 *   [RuolinZheng08/twewy-discord-chatbot](https://github.com/RuolinZheng08/twewy-discord-chatbot) - Discord AI Chatbot using DialoGPT, trained on the game transcript of The World Ends With You
 *   [benyaminahmed/nft-image-generator](https://github.com/benyaminahmed/nft-image-generator) -
 *   [PacktPublishing/Machine-Learning-for-Algorithmic-Trading-Second-Edition\_Original](https://github.com/PacktPublishing/Machine-Learning-for-Algorithmic-Trading-Second-Edition_Original) - Machine Learning for Algorithmic Trading, Second Edition - published by Packt

-## Julia

-*   [logankilpatrick/ChatGPT-Plugins-Collection](https://github.com/logankilpatrick/ChatGPT-Plugins-Collection) - An unofficial collection of Plugins for ChatGPT, in any programming language!

 ## PowerShell